Women In Ocean Science Award

 WIOSA Scholar Details

-One WIOSA Scholar will be identified by March 2020.
+The first WIOSA Scholar was identified March 2020.
 The WIOSA Scholar will have full resources to establish a new field research experiment on the topic of coral reef/ocean resiliency over a two-year period, based at the Little Cayman Research Centre.
 A $10,000 USD financial fellowship award will be granted to the scholar, per annum.
 A further $10,000 USD per annum will be awarded to support a full month of field research activity (diving, boat, transportation, room and board, equipment) at the Little Cayman Research Station as well as participation in a relevant international scientific conference.
 A field budget must be submitted for approval by 15 April.
 The scholar will have the ability to select their interns (see below), via a fair and transparent process.

 The WIOSA Scholar has the opportunity to promote a project via their own organization and/or may work in conjunction with an already running project at CCMI.